-Verse seven describes Paul’s team’s response to the Titus favorable report from Corinth.
+Verse 7 describes Paul’s team’s response to the favorable report from Corinth.

 7 and not only by his coming,

-Paul received encouragement from Titus’ coming with an excellent report from the Corinthian church, but he received something more.
+Paul received encouragement from Titus’s coming with an excellent report from the Corinthian church, but he received something more.

 but also by the consolation with which he was comforted in you,

 The Corinthians welcomed Titus to their church and, by implication, Paul’s message of rebuke to them.
-The renewal of friendship between Paul and his team and the Corinthian church brought comfort to both parties.
+The renewal of friendship between Paul ‘s team and the Corinthian church brought comfort to both parties.

 when he told us of your earnest desire,